CBIIT/sec_poc_llm/Mehmet2/README.md

 ## Editing questions

 Simply edit the [prompts.yaml](prompts.yaml) file (or whichever file you dedicate as your questions file) by adding new entries or modifying existing ones.
-Refer to the [Submitting questions seciton](#submitting-questions) for more info.
+Refer to the [Submitting questions section](#submitting-questions) for more info.

 ## Running command